 Public parks and green spaces in communities offer opportunities for recreation and relaxation, provide a habitat for plants and animals, and help give a community an aesthetic and historical identity.
 Benton’s park system and recreational areas encompass over thirty acres of land that may be enjoyed by the village’s residents and visitors.

 Benton’s park pavilions and shelter houses are available for picnics, activities, and family gatherings.
-They may be reserved by contacting the Village Office at 608.759.3721.
+They may be reserved by contacting the Village Office at 608-759-3721, or completing and dropping off the Village Park and Swift Park Shelter Rental Form.

 The Village Park